ilanschnell/bitarray/README.rst

 2012-XX-XX   0.6.0:

-  * add buffer interface to bitarray objects (Python 2.7 only)
+  * add buffer protocol to bitarray objects (Python 2.7 only)
   * allow slice assignment to 0 or 1, e.g. a[::3] = 0  (in addition to
     booleans)
   * moved implementation of itersearch method to C level (Lluis Pamies)